basp/hack/README.md

 The code above calculates `15` and leaves this value on top of the stack at `M[256]` and `SP` will point to the next address (`257`).

 The generated Hack assembly code (from example #3) is listed as a reference in the appendix.
+Be warned though - there's a lot of code there and the whole listing is pretty long.
+Might be due to the fact that my assembly code generation is not optimal.

 ## Using the tool
 The **Hack** assembly is a **dotnet** program that can be executed to perform various tasks.